Corrosion Engineering Undergraduate Program

-What is Corrosion Engineering?
+What can I do with Corrosion Engineering?

 Corrosion engineers research and develop methods to lower the environmental impact on roadways, bridges, power plants, windmills, manufacturing plants and pipelines.

 Corrosion engineers also design new materials and structures that will address emerging needs in a variety of industries including energy, chemical processing and pharmaceuticals.